The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Discussion

 \subsection{Is ASASSN-24fw a YSO?}

+YSOs are of F- or G- spectral type, usually found near molecular clouds, and often show optical variability and accretion signatures due to high magnetic fields and active circumstellar zone comprised of an protoplanetary/proto-stellar material around them \citep{joy1945, gahm2008, zsidi2025}.
+All YSOs have infrared excess and the ones that show optical variability are called as T Tauri type of variables (or "dippers").
+As discussed earlier, this variability is manifested as irregular and non-periodic dips and is linked with clumpy circumstellar material \citep{cody2014, ansdell2016, ansdell2019}.
+It has been found by \cite{ansdell2016}, and \cite{nunez2017}, that a positive correlation exists between the depth of dips and the amount of infrared excess.

-YSOs are usually found near molecular clouds and often show optical variability and accretion signatures due to high magnetic fields and active circum-stellar zone comprised of an protoplanetary/proto-stellar material around them \citep{joy1945, gahm2008, zsidi2025}.
-The circum-stellar material around a T Tauri type of variable star is divided in to two components: (1) the inner component, which is warmer and contains finer dust that accretes on to the host and (2) the outer component which is mixture of gaseous and solid material.
-Together they may manifest as two solid bodies causing infrared excess in the SED (eg. \citealt{varga2018} and references within).
-In the case of ASASSN-24fw, the persistent infrared excess is also fit by two black bodies.
+The circumstellar material around a T Tauri type of variable star is divided in to two components: (1) the inner component, which is warmer and contains finer dust that accretes on to the host and (2) the outer component which is mixture of gaseous and solid material.
+Together they may manifest as two solid bodies causing infrared excess in the SED similar to what we see here (e.g. \citealt{varga2018} and references within).
+In ASASSN-24fw we see an infrared excess as well as a deep but long dimming causing a flat base unlike the irregular shaped lightcurve.
+Therefore the circumstellar material causing infrared excess in ASASSN-24fw appears to have spread out rather than concentrated in clumps.
+This is supported by the fact that the mid-infrared NEOWISE lightcurve is also non-variable.

-Although the shape of the SED and the mass of ASASSN-24fw is similar to that of a T Tauri star, in the only pre-dimming spectrum that we have from \textit{Gaia} DR3, no H\textsubscript{{$\alpha$}} emission line appears which may point towards any accretion activity.
-Similarly, in our low resolution spectrum obtained from Keck, we do not see any emission signatures.
+Although the shape of the SED and the mass of ASASSN-24fw is similar to that of a T Tauri star, in the only pre-dimming low-resolution spectrum that we have from \textit{Gaia} DR3, no H$\alpha$ emission line appears which is an indicator of accretion activity.
+Similarly, in the low resolution during-dimming spectrum obtained from Keck, we do not see any emission signatures.
 In our Keck high-resolution spectrum taken in January 2025, we see several deep hydrogen absorption lines.
 If the Ca II H$\&$K lines are unaffected by the occulter, then their strength resembles to that of an F-type main-sequence star.
-However, in the same spectrum, we see that the H\textsubscript{$\alpha$} absorption line is shallower unlike other Hydrogen series lines and has a $w$ shape.
-If the $w$ shape is not due to spectral noise then a component of the occulting material is Hydrogen rich and re-emitting the incident stellar radiation into H\textsubscript{$\alpha$} region.
-Moreover, the otherwise flat lightcurve of ASASSN-24fw only shows deep occultation every 43.8 years \citep{nair2024} that is likely caused by a large solid object.
-This is unlike any other lightcurve of a T Tauri star where we expect regular episodes of irregular dips.
+However, in the same spectrum, we see that the H$\alpha$ absorption line is shallower unlike other hydrogen series lines and has a $w$ shape resembling a central emission feature (as already discussed).